-- Alternative design with respect to Spanner, not using clock-based scheme but based on two assumptions - Total available memory is large enough to store entire data store - 2.
-All user transactions are short-lived and can be very efficiently executed over in-memory data - Transactions that involve a single partition are executed sequentially (from beginning to end) in a single-threaded, lock-free environment - Transactions that span multiple partitions are sent to a special global controller, which is responsible for deciding a serial order
+- Alternative design with respect to Spanner, not using clock-based scheme but based on 2 assumptions - 1.
+Total available memory is large enough to store entire data - 2.
+All transactions are short-lived and can be very efficiently executed over in-memory data - Transactions that involve a single partition are executed sequentially (from beginning to end) in a single-threaded, lock-free environment - Transactions that span multiple partitions are sent to a special global controller, which is responsible for deciding a serial order